-Criminology at Monash is internationally renowned for its global focus on crimes that cause widespread measurable harm.
+Criminology at Monash is internationally renowned for its global focus on crimes that cause widespread measurable harm and the prevention of these harms.
 Monash criminologists examine crime and crime control in a time of massive social change and global mobility.
-We have a strong research culture, led by a dynamic group of researchers who are collectively leading the expansion of Criminological inquiry in Australia and internationally.
-Monash

-Criminology is distinct in Australia for its consistent success in attracting national and international competitive funding for major research.
-We are research leaders in global fields of inquiry including gender, migration and border regulation, state and corporate harm, human trafficking and labour exploitation.
-We lead national and international research on imprisonment and social control, gender and homicide, gendered violence and policing.
+We have a strong research culture, led by a dynamic group of researchers.
+Monash Criminology is distinct in Australia for its consistent success in attracting national and international competitive funding for major research.
+We are research leaders in global fields of inquiry including migration and border regulation, human trafficking and the exclusion and exploitation of vulnerable populations.
+We lead national and international research on domestic violence, policing and imprisonment with an emerging profile in cyber-crime and community crime prevention.
 Monash Criminology consistently delivers excellence in teaching and supervision.
-We teach over 2600 undergraduates every year in Units that are closely aligned with our research strengths, and we supervise over 25 MA and PhD students.
+We teach over 2600 undergraduates every year in units that are closely aligned with our research strengths, and we supervise over 25 post graduate students.
+In 2019, we are launching our Bachelor of Criminology Degree.
+This will be a cutting edge program aimed at equipping students with the professional skills, specialist knowledge and key capabilities relevant to careers in a wide range of Criminology related fields.

-Position purpose
+Position Purpose

-A Level B academic is expected to make significant contributions to the teaching effort of a department, school, faculty or other organisational unit or an interdisciplinary area.
+The Lecturer is expected to make significant contributions to the teaching effort of a department, school, faculty or other organisational unit or an interdisciplinary area.
 An academic at this level is expected to carry out activities to maintain and develop her/his scholarly, research and/or professional activities relevant to the profession or discipline.